lanbarre/about-Lanisha/README.md

 Get to know Lanisha
 # Hi, my name is Lanisha :smiley:

-I am professionally skilled writer with a passion for technical writing and documentation.
+I am a professionally skilled writer with a passion for technical writing and documentation.

-Here are a couple things about me and what I've been doing lately.
+I earned my Master's degree in Teaching Writing from Johns Hopkins University, where I advanced my writing skills and my ability to explain challenging concepts. :pencil:

+Please take a look at my technical writing portfolio **here**